Akshaya-Kamble/Amazon_Vine_Analysis/README.md

 Using PySpark we will extract the dataset into a DataFrame,transform the DataFrame into four separate DataFrames that match the table schema in pgAdmin and finally upload the transformed data into the appropriate tables and run queries in pgAdmin to confirm that the data has been uploaded.

-#### A. Using the provided schema we have created four tables in the pgAdmin named customers_table, products_table, review_id_table, and vine_table.Below are the details how the data is collected in these tables using PYSpark.
+#### A. Using the provided schema we have created four tables in the pgAdmin named customers_table, products_table, review_id_table, and vine_table.Using PYSpark we have collected data from the amazon reviews and stored into these tables in pdAdmin.The code is available in the file named Amazon_Reviews_ETL.ipynb

 #### 1. customers_table
 In this table we will have a count of customer_id and we will get the output using groupby() and agg() functions.